How Far Is 100 Feet? A practical guide to Understanding Distance

 -

 Residential lot size: The size of residential lots can vary greatly depending on location.
-However, many suburban lots are approximately 100 feet wide or deep.
+Still, many suburban lots are approximately 100 feet wide or deep.
 Visualize a square or rectangular lot of similar dimensions.

 Practical Applications of Understanding 100 Feet